BarTracz/koi-schedule/README.md

 -turn on plugin in wordpress admin page<br>
 -add streamers in Koi Streamers tab<br>
 -add schedule entries in Koi Schedule tab<br>
+-graphic elements on schedule are added by media - Title just streamer name